-The DevCOP method that we are developing will help with this problem in several ways.
+The DevCOP method that we are proposing will help with this problem in several ways.
 First, after a set of certificates has been created, an overall estimate of defect density can be created based on the V&V weightings using a parametric model.
-Research has shown that parametric models using software metrics can be an effective method for predicting defect density [11].
-We are gathering data from different industrial programming teams to calibrate our method to the general case.
+Research has shown that parametric models using software metrics can be an effective method for predicting defect density [10].
+We are gathering data from numerous industrial programs to calibrate our method to the general case.